 The mission of the Library is to meet the information needs of faculty, staff and students of the University and to support the curriculum, research, and patient care goals of MUSC.
 The Library serves as a major medical resource library within the state, and within local, regional, and national networks.

 The MUSC Library is on the second, third, and fourth floors of the James W. Colbert Education Center and Library Building located on Ashley Avenue between the Clinical Sciences and Basic Science Buildings.
-Students and Faculty have MUSC ID card access to the 2nd, 3rd and 4th floors of the library 24 hours a day, seven days a week, 365 days a year.
-Entrance is via the 2nd floor.
+Students have MUSC ID card access to the 2nd, 3rd and 4th floors of the library 24 hours a day, seven days a week, 365 days a year.

 The Library’s collections include books, electronic books, journals, electronic journals, journal article indexes, knowledge bases, electronic clinical collections, and selected Internet resources.
 The library is committed to electronic access to the databases, clinical collections, journals and books wherever the students are physically located.
-The Library provides access to 220 electronic databases and clinical collections, over 19,000 electronic journals and 13 print journals and over 130,000 electronic books and approximately 6,700 books in the circulating collection.
+The Library provides access to 220 electronic databases and clinical collections, over 19,000 electronic journals and a few print journals not available electronically and over 130,000 electronic books and approximately 6,700 books in the circulating collection.

 The Informatics Labs are located on the 2nd, 3rd and 4th floors.
 Approximately 200 Windows and Apple computers are available.
 There are five computer classrooms, open floor labs, and graphic workstations.
 General use workstations include access to the library's electronic resources, the Internet, e-mail, Microsoft Office, SPSS, EndNote as well as other commonly used software.